oneapi-src/oneDNN/doc/advanced/dpcpp_usm.md

 @note SYCL buffers and USM interfaces cannot be used together in a single application.
-With the `DNNL_USE_SYCL_BUFFERS` macro defined, the library provides interfaces working with SYCL buffers only and DNNL memory objects are always constructed with SYCL buffers.
-With the `DNNL_USE_DPCPP_USM` macro defined, the library provides interfaces working with USM only and DNNL memory objects are always constructed with USM memory.
+With the `DNNL_USE_SYCL_BUFFERS` macro defined, the library provides interfaces working with SYCL buffers only and oneDNN memory objects are always constructed with SYCL buffers.
+With the `DNNL_USE_DPCPP_USM` macro defined, the library provides interfaces working with USM only and oneDNN memory objects are always constructed with USM memory.

 ## API

-DNNL provides the following interfaces to work with USM memory:
+oneDNN provides the following interfaces to work with USM memory:

 - `memory mem(md, eng);`